volcano-sh/volcano/doc/design/queue_api.md

 ### Proportion Policy

-The policy summary usable resources(CPU and memory) on all nodes and allocate them to each Queue by `Weight` and `Request` in `QueueSpec` according to max-min weighted fairness algorithm. `Pods` is not used in the policy, it is for preemption in next step.
+The policy creates a summary of usable resources(CPU and memory) on all nodes and allocates them to each Queue by `Weight` and `Request` in `QueueSpec` according to max-min weighted fairness algorithm. `Pods` is not used in the policy, it is for preemption in next step.

 ```
 Snapshot information: